Samsung Galaxy S25 FE review: Affordable flagship done the right way

 We may earn a commission if you make a purchase from the links on this page.

-Samsung Galaxy S25 FE Hands-on preview: Affordable flagship done the right way
+Samsung Galaxy S25 FE review: Affordable flagship done the right way

-Smartphone prices have been on the rise in the past couple of years, and to combat this, Samsung created the Fan Edition lineup—an affordable take on the flagship phone, offering a flagship experience at a bargain price.
-The first Galaxy S-series Fan Edition launched five years ago back in 2020, and today, five years later, we have the latest iteration of that idea in the form of the Galaxy S25 FE.
+Smartphone prices have been on the rise in the past couple of years, and to combat this, Samsung created the Fan Edition lineup — an affordable take on the flagship experience, offering much of what makes a Galaxy S device great, but at a more accessible price.
+The first Galaxy S-series Fan Edition launched in 2020, and five years later, we now have the latest iteration: the Galaxy S25 FE.

 $709 99

-Samsung is offering its all-new 256GB Galaxy S25 FE with a free storage upgrade, saving you $60.
-In addition, you can trade in an eligible device to save up to an extra $400.
-This is the perfect choice if you want a powerful phone without overspending, so act fast and save now!
+Samsung is offering its all-new 256GB Galaxy S25 FE at a pretty sweet price.
+Right now, you can trade in an eligible device to save up to an extra $400.
+Alternatively, you can save $100 on the device with no trade-in whatsoever.

 Buy at Samsung